Boris Pilnyak: Biography

 By now Pilnyak was second only to Maxim Gorky as the most read living Russian writer, in the Soviet Union and abroad.
-To protect his copyright had an arrangement under which all his works were published simultaneously in Moscow and Berlin.
+To protect his copyright, Pilnyak had an arrangement under which all his works were published simultaneously in Moscow and Berlin.
 His best known novel, Mahogany (Кра́сное де́рево, 1927, translated 1965), was banned in Russia, but—like his other work—was published in Berlin.
 This gave Pilnyak's enemy, Leopold Averbakh, head of the Russian Association of Proletarian Writers the pretext to launch an attack that was carried through four successive weekly editions of the 'Literary Gazette', which Averbakh controlled, and which headlines such as 'A Hostile Network of Agents in the Ranks of Soviet Writers' and 'Boris Pilnyak, Special Correspondent for the White Guard'.
 The poet Vladimir Mayakovsky joined in, claiming that "at the present time of darkening storm clouds this is the same as treachery at the front" and Maxim Gorky wrote to one of the secretaries of the Communist Party, Andrey Andreyev complaining about how "Pilnyak has been forgiven for his story about the death of Comrade Frunze".

 Unlike Yevgeny Zamyatin, who was subjected to a similar attack at the same time and refused to apologise or back down, Pilnyak capitulated and agreed to comply with the regime's requirements.
 He found a new protector in Nikolai Yezhov, the future murderous head of the NKVD, who acted as his personal censor during the composition of his next novel, The Volga Flows into the Caspian Sea (Волга впадает в Каспийское море, 1930; translated 1931), which described the forced industrialisation drive in glowing language.
 Victor Serge visited Pilnyak while this work was in progress.
 "Pilnyak would twist his great mouth.
 'He has given me a list of 50 passages to change outright!
 Ah!' he would exclaim, 'if only I could write freely!'
 At other times I found him in the throes of depression.
 'They'll end up by throwing me in jail, don't you think?'
 I gave him heart by explaining that his fame in Europe and America safeguarded him."
 In Artists in Uniform, published in 1934 Max Eastman wrote a chapter entitled "The Humiliation of Boris Pilnyak."